edgio-docs/edgio-docs/guides/environments.md

 }
 ```

-Note that your `xdn.config.js` file is loaded during deployment to configure the edge for your environment.
+Note that your `{{ CONFIG_FILE }}` file is loaded during deployment to configure the edge for your environment.
 The first time you
-deploy your site, there won't be any environment variables defined, so you need to include defaults in `xdn.config.js` as
+deploy your site, there won't be any environment variables defined, so you need to include defaults in `{{ CONFIG_FILE }}` as
 shown in the example above.

 ### Built-in Environment Variables